I-Ying-Tsai/EIN/README.md

 # EIN

-This repository is the implementation of The Web Conference 2025 (WWW'25) paper: Physics-guided Active Sample Reweighting for Urban Flow Prediction
+This repository is the implementation of The Web Conference 2025 (WWW'25) paper: Epidemiology-informed Network for Robust Rumor Detection

 ![SNS](EIN.png)